Guides

 }}

-Handlebars engine will then inject all of these parameters into partial's placeholders.
-Head partial looks like:
+The Handlebars engine injects those parameters into the partial's placeholders.
+The head partial looks like this:

 <!DOCTYPE html>